falkirks/DirtServer/README.md

 ```
 git clone https://github.com/Falkirks/DirtServer
 ```
-Now install the DirtServer and it's dependencies.
+Now install DirtServer and it's dependencies.
 You will need npm to do this.
 ```
 npm install -g ./DirtServer
 ```